 HE motorcycles were produced around 1935 by Frederick Hanstock who used the initials of his firm, Hanstock Engineering, of Maltby, near Rotherham in Yorkshire.

-Hanstock formed the company after selling his Carlton Cycles firm around 1939*.
+Hanstock formed the company after selling his Carlton Cycles firm

 He built frames to carry a range of Villiers two-stroke engines.
 The machines were not listed in major catalogues so most must have been sold locally.
 At least two went to Maltby residents.

-1. Sources differ widely on the sequence of events, with an article in the Sunbeam MCC newsletter saying that Hanstock Engineering was "restarted" in 1939.
+An article in the Sunbeam MCC newsletter saying that Hanstock Engineering was "restarted" in 1939.

 If you have further information or a query related to this page, please contact us